Mujib: The Making of a Nation: Editing and visual effects

 In March 2022, it was reported by Prothom Alo that post-production of the film had already begun.
 It was planned to do the post-production in Mumbai.
 Benegal stated that post-production is likely to be completed by June, 2022.
 The editing of the film was supervised by a team from Bangladeshi government.
 However, due to the trailer controversy in May 2022, the production team started re-editing the footages of the film.
 Bangladeshi film experts will be consulted after editing the film on the advice of the supervising team.
 If they do not object, the film will be released only after showing it to Sheikh Hasina.
 According to a report of Samakal on 11 September 2022, Makuta VFX was appointed for visual effects of the film.
 On 12 September 2022, Hasan Mahmud stated that the film is ready for release.

-Music
+Soundtrack

-In 2021, the production team contacted Zahid Akbar to compose the only song for the film.
+In 2021, the production team contacted Zahid Akbar to compose one of the song for the film.
 The song was named Ochin Majhi (lit.
 'The mysterious boatman') whose composer and singer was Shantanu Moitra, the music director of the film.
 It is the first music sang by him for any film.
+The director asked music director Moitra to refrain from putting pressure on himself while working.
+While working on the film's music, he wanted to incorporate Bangladeshi folk music influences.
+He had to watch the film half a hundred times for inspiration while producing the background music.

-Influence
+Legacy

 There was a lot of interest among Bangladeshis to know who will play the main character in the film.
 Some people proposed Amitabh Bachchan, Nawazuddin Siddiqui, Boman Irani, Adil Hussain, Prosenjit Chatterjee, Pijush Bandyopadhyay and Tariq Anam Khan as main character.
 Some netizens edited the pictures of many actors and made their mustaches and hair look exactly like Bangabandhu and posted them on social media.